 Perhaps, the most serious challenge in training employees is finding an empty slot in their busy schedules, so everyone can attend.
 If overlooked, there’s a risk that there will be just a few learners present.

 Engaging with learners and addressing their questions, comments, and feedback is a never-ending but critical endeavor for effective learning.
-This is what synchronous learning can help you deal with.
+This is what traditional and online synchronous learning can help you deal with.

 But who said you must stick to purely synchronous learning?
 You can easily combine approaches by recording and uploading your streams to a learning management system.
 With an LMS, not only will the learners who have missed the class be able to watch it, but you’ll lighten your workload by getting the maximum out of past successful learning sessions and combine them into learning tracks.